KingKitty89/employee-team-generator-template/README.md

 ## **Description**

 For this project I modified code to create a command-line application.
 The application will  allow a manager or employee to dynamically generate a employee team template.
 The user will be able to access the application and enter each employee's basic information into it.
 A question to determine each employee's role within the team will be asked.
-Then the application will prompt the user to enter role specific information based on the type of employee being added to the team.
-A page will then be displayed showing all of the team members and their relevent information.
+Then the user will be prompted to enter role specific information based on the type of employee being added to the team.
+An HTML page will be generated with all of the information that has been gathered from the user.
+Then the user will be able to open a webpage that displays all of the team members and their relevent information.

 ## **Technology Stack**
 * HTML